 Moreover, selenium deficiency increases the risk of skin cancer.

-Also, you should eat lots of foods with boron.
-Boron raises levels of many antioxidant enzymes.
+Also, you should eat lots of foods with boron, as it raises levels of many antioxidant enzymes.
 Glutathione peroxidase as well.
-Additionally, boron, along resveratrol, play a key role in wound healing!
+Additionally, boron and resveratrol play a key role in wound healing!

-The recommended daily intake for selenium is 55 mcg.
-Higher doses may be beneficial for the skin, though.
+The recommended daily intake of selenium is 55 mcg.
+Even higher doses may be beneficial for the skin, though.
 Especially, if you’re deficient in selenium.
-But, we shouldn’t get more than 400 mcg of selenium a day.
-This is the upper safe dose.

-Too much selenium may have adverse effects for the skin.
+However, we shouldn’t get more selenium than the maximum safe dose.
+Too much selenium may be bad for the skin.
 For instance, symptoms of excessive selenium include lesions of the skin, or skin rashes.

-Certainly, we can get enough selenium from food.
-Seafood and meat are good sources of selenium.
+We can get enough selenium from food.
+Seafood, meat, and Brazil nuts, are good dietary sources of selenium.
 Cereals, eggs, and dairy contain moderate amounts of selenium as well.
 Selenium is also beneficial for weight loss.